sergeyk/vislab/tasks.md

     - weight AVA examples according to inverse distance to mean (should work better than the delta method)

 Results analysis
-    - nice force-based layout graph of confusion matrix
-    - could be a good figure: sort imagenet images for a few categories by beauty
+    - could be good figure: sort imagenet images for a few categories by beauty
     - to analyze the deep feature: see if you can regress to the color histogram feature from the deep feature

-Image search demo
-    - get tags for the flickr dataset

 Similarity demo
     - add paintings data